I'm Honey!

 A Grandmother’s Gift

 We are all products of our upbringing.
 As grandmothers we have an opportunity to “leave our granddaughters’ information in their heads.”
 We can educate them in the importance of being a woman of quality…a lady.
+It is equally important to teach a daughter the values of self-respect, good manners, and gratitude, as these qualities help shape her into a respectful and confident individual.
 A lady has the finest of principles that set her apart from other women.
 She will be confident, courteous, honorable, kind-hearted and loving.
 Her ladylike manner, her inner beauty, will radiate to all she meets.
 She will be a woman of substance, wearing pearls of wisdom passed down from her mother and grandmother—as she smashes through that glass ceiling.

 A woman is not a lady because she comes from a superior social position or earns a large income.
 A lady today demonstrates who she is.
 Her posture is regal, her values are clear, and she know exactly who she is.
 She is the Statue of Liberty, welcoming all ladies, of every background, into her life.
 She wears pearls of wisdom.